typekit/webfontloader/README.md

 ## A common ground

-WebFont JS aims to provide a common interface for font loading.
+WebFont Loader aims to provide a common interface for font loading.
 Today it works with Google, Typekit, and your own CSS.
 Learn more in [transitions][trn].

 ## More to see